-The feasibility of a control algorithm will be assessed based on its ability to provide the patient with the required support in a safe and comfortable way, its ability to bring about the desired walking pattern
+This protocol describes a framework, according to which a set of studies and experiments can be designed that each might have slightly different main endpoints.
+The feasibility of a control algorithm and robotic module will might be assessed based on its ability to provide the patient with the required support in a safe and comfortable way, its ability to bring about the desired changes in walking pattern in healthy subjects and patients, and its ability to encourage patients in self-generating muscle activity and its ability to reduce metabolic cost in healthy subjects and patients.